 Healthy Teeth Tips

-An electric toothbrush helps immensely if you have dexterity concerns, Be sure to get one with a timer (most of us brush for about 35 seconds, but you should be brushing for two full minutes!).
+Electric toothbrushes help immensely if you have dexterity concerns.
+Be sure to get one with a timer (most of us brush for about 35 seconds, but you should be brushing for two full minutes!).

 It’s most effective if you divide your mouth into quarters, and use the toothbrush in just one section at a time.